 Dominical/Uvita in the South Pacific

 This part of Costa Ballena is for people who want a more nature, less touristy experience.
-Most of them live up in the mountains so it’s very quiet and peaceful and they can get a great view of the ocean.
+Most of them live up in the mountains or by the beach so it’s very quiet and peaceful.
 You can read our Dominical and Uvita guides here.

-Pros: Not a super popular area for digital nomads/expats so quieter than Guanacaste towns, close to lots of natural landmarks, stays green most of the year since it’s really humid, excellent hiking, lots of wildlife, good surfing in Dominical
+Pros: Not a super popular area for digital nomads as there isn’t much of a nightlife (this can be a pro or a con depending on what you want), close to lots of natural landmarks, excellent hiking, lots of wildlife, good surfing

-Cons: 4g is not common, hard to get around without a car, 4×4 is required since most houses are up in the mountains, far from the San Jose Interpolate airport, closest local airport is Quepos or San Isidro de Perez Zeledon.
-Not a huge variety of housing options, also can be harder to meet people since there aren’t as many digital nomads/expats.
+Cons: 4g is not common, hard to get around without a car, 4×4 is required since most houses are up in the mountains, far from the San Jose International airport.
+Not a huge variety of housing or food options but it is definitely growing.
+Also can be harder to meet people, it’s very quiet, very humid, tends to rain a bit more

 For those who love the beach, yoga and surf.
 Though the popularity of Samara is growing a lot, it is still a fairly mellow, laid back beach town attracting many yogis and surfers.
 The town has many vegan/vegetarian and organic options.
 It’s 2 hours from Liberia International Airport.

-It is more common to find high speed internet and fiber optic in Costa Rica now.
+It is more common to find high speed internet and fiber optic in Costa Rica as more providers are offering it, therefore prices are also more competitive.

 What to Know About Internet in Costa Rica if You are Renting

 If you rent an apartment, you will likely have to put Internet in yourself.
-Or if internet is included, it is the bare minimum and the slowest possible speed!
-Something else to know is that which provider you use depends on your location.
-Not all providers will be present in an area.
+Or if internet is included, it is probably the slowest possible speed.
+You may need to ask your host if it’s possible to increase the Internet speed which you will pay them for (only the contract holder can change Internet packages).

 One other thing to take note of is that in rainy season, it is quite common for electricity to go out for the rains.
-So if you need to be connected as much as possible, we recommend to get a battery back up for your modem and router.
+So if you need to be connected as much as possible, we recommend to get a battery back up/surge protector for your modem and router.
+Power outages normally don’t last too long but even the surges can be bad for your equipment.

 Public Wi-Fi and Co-Working Spaces

-When it comes to public Wi-Fi and co-working spaces, it’s grown a lot.
-WeWork is now in San Jose and you’ll see a few co-working spaces here and there.
-There are more co-working spaces in the popular beach towns like Tamarindo and Santa Teresa.
+When it comes to public Wi-Fi and co-working spaces in Costa Rica, it’s grown a lot.
+WeWork is in San Jose and there are more co-working spaces in the popular beach towns like Tamarindo and Santa Teresa.

 We have stayed in a few condo towers in San Jose that have dedicated co-working and meeting rooms which was nice.
-Selina is actually a hostel more than digital nomads so that’s a good place to start looking for where to stay that offers good internet and coworking spaces.
+Selina hostel has reinvented themselves to be a digital nomad co-working hostel so that’s a good place to start looking for to find a place to stay that offers good internet and co-working spaces.

 Sim Cards